 Planning Panels operate across New South Wales to provide independent, merit-based decision making on regionally significant development.
 The Northern Reginal Planning Planning Panel is established under Schedule 2, Part 3, Clause 10 of the Environmental Planning and Assessment Act 1979.
 The Panels may also have a role in planning proposals, to undertake rezoning reviews or to act as the Planning Proposal Authority (PPA) when directed.

-Councillors appointed to the Northern Regional Planning Panel are the Mayor and Deputy Mayor (alternate member Cr George Cecato).
+Councillors appointed to the Northern Regional Planning Panel are the Mayor and Deputy Mayor, or alternate member Cr George Cecato.

 The following is a list of committees that Council is involved in, but are managed by an agency other that Council.